Palliative care is the art of offering nurture to people suffering from terminal conditions.

-People in need of palliative care often endure ancillary conditions not necessarily associated with their primary illness that has necessitated palliative care.
+People in need of palliative care often endure ancillary conditions not necessarily associated with their primary illness that has necessitated this type of care.

 Learning to balance both the physical and emotional needs of patients requiring daily care is at the core of Selmar’s training to equip carers with the skills to provide end-of-life care.

-The priority at the heart of palliative care is the provision of the best quality of life possible for the patients.
+The priority at the heart of caring for those with terminal conditions is the provision of the best quality of life possible for the patients.